fronzbot/fronzbot.github.io/_pages/resume.md

 -----
 **Sr. Mixed Signal IC Design Engineer** <span style="color: gray">at</span> **Sony Electronics** <span style="color: gray">in</span> Rochester, NY <span style="color: gray">from</span> July 2018 to Present

+-  Involved in the power management architecture for next generaon ultra low power image sensors, including the design of a sub-uW LDO capable of supporng loads 1000x the quiescent current

 - Responsible for the design of circuits to interface with a pixel array on a low-power CMOS imaging product.
 This work also involved generating detailed pixel models for simulations, as well as the study of power and area reduction techniques to improve product marketability and cost.